Sex/Gender Discrimination and Sexual Misconduct Policy

 Pursuant to the Clery Act, as amended by the Violence Against Women Act, Rhodes is required to provide equal access to the Claimant and Respondent to any information related to allegations of sexual assault, dating violence, domestic violence or stalking that will be used during formal or informal disciplinary meetings or hearings.

-In an instance where Rhodes determines it must override a request for confidentiality, the Title IX Coordinator will inform the requesting individual prior to making the disclosure.
-In all instances, members of the Rhodes Community should understand that Title IX prohibits retaliation, and that College officials will not only take steps to prevent retaliation but also take strong responsive action if it occurs.
+In an instance where Rhodes determines it must deny or modify a request for confidentiality, the Title IX Coordinator will inform the requesting individual prior to making the disclosure to anyone beyond necessary school officials.
+Any such disclosure will be limited to only individuals with a need to know such information.
+Consistent with FERPA’s prohibition on re-disclosure of confidential information, any recipient is prohibited from using or disclosing other people’s confidential information, learned as a result of participation in any investigation or proceeding under this policy, outside of such forums without express consent or for any improper purpose.
+In all instances, members of the Rhodes Community should understand that Title IX prohibits retaliation against anyone reporting a potential Title IX incident, and that College officials will not only take steps to prevent retaliation but also take strong responsive action if it occurs.

 In cases of reported alleged Sex/Gender Discrimination or Sexual Misconduct involving students, the College may implement interim and remedial measures before the final outcome of an investigation or hearing to the extent the College determines such measures are necessary.
+The Title IX Coordinator shall have responsibility for determining such interim and remedial measures.
 Some of these remedial measures also may continue in effect after an investigation is closed or as post-hearing sanctions or accommodations.
 Examples of interim and remedial measures that the College may consider and elect to implement include, but are not limited to:

 - providing a campus safety escort to ensure a Claimant can move safely between buildings, classes, dining halls, and activities on campus;